dssg-berlin/dssg-berlin.org/content/apply/index.en.md

 We help NGOs to make use of their data by connecting them with volunteer data scientists and analysts.

 - Learn how to use data effectively
-- Find out how to use data science for your benefit
+- Find out how to use data science to your benefit
-- Realize a project with the support of our network
+- Realise a project with the support of our network

 ## Where we can support